holoviz/panel/doc/how_to/pipeline/simple_pipeline.md

 To create this stage, let's:

-1. Declare a Parameterized class with some input parameters.
+1. Declare a Parameterized class with some input parameters (e.g. `a = param.Number`)
-2. Declare one or more methods decorated with the `param.output` decorator.
+2. Decorate a method with `@param.output` to declare outputs (we'll discuss this more later)
-3. Declare a `panel` method that returns a view of the object that the `Pipeline` can render.
+3. Declare a `panel` method that returns a view of this stage's object

 ```{pyodide}
 class Stage1(param.Parameterized):